OpenTimelineIO/otio-youtube-example/README.md

 ## Contributions

-If you have any suggested changes to the OTIOExamples repository itself, please provide them via [pull request](../../pulls) or [create an issue](../../issues) as appropriate.
+If you have any suggested changes to the otio-youtube-example repository itself, please provide them via [pull request](../../pulls) or [create an issue](../../issues) as appropriate.

 All contributions back to the template repository must align with the contribution